pushkar-8x/KnightFury/README.md

 # KnightFury
-A Prototype version of an RPG game made in Unity .
+A Prototype version of a 3D RPG game made in Unity .